3 Examples of Renter Problems and How to Handle Them

 Although scenarios like this are rare, they do happen.
 The best way to avoid nightmare-ish tenants is to pre-screen, pre-screen, and pre-screen some more.
 Follow the tips in the first example to have a better chance of preventing these headaches from happening.

 Another way to avoid these renter problems is to get out of the rental business.
 Renting your home may be a good way to provide cash flow, but comes with risks and headaches.
-Another option is to cash out now and close in a way that works best for you (even if you currently have tenants – we’ll wait!).
+Another option is to cash out now and close in a way that works best for you.